mccornet/pl-900/01 - Introduction.md

 # PL-900 Power Platform

 ***Modern businesses run on data***.
 Users interact with data daily from entering their time for payroll, seeking guidance on existing processes, and analyzing data to make decisions.
-In our technology driven world, users can be empowered to gain insights from and interact with data all while automating those menial responsibilities that seem to be more burden than job task.
-Microsoft Power Platform enables to drive the business with data.
-Microsoft Power Platform is comprised of ***four key products***: Power Apps, Power Automate, Power BI and Power Virtual Agents.
+In our technology driven world, users can be empowered to gain insights from and interact with data all while automating those menial responsibilities that seem to be more burden than job task. ***Microsoft Power Platform enables to drive the business with data***.

+### Four key products

 **Power Apps** provides a rapid low code development environment for building custom apps for business needs.
 Power Apps enables the creation of web and mobile applications that run on all devices.
 Power Apps eases users into app development with a simple interface so that every business user or pro developer can build custom apps.